kurty51114/Assignment1_2420/README.md

 sudo pacman -S doctl
 ```

+> [!NOTE]
-This command uses *sudo* to allow the user to make changes to the system. *Pacman* is the used to invoke the package manager, which we will be using to install the doctl package already included in the arch package repositories.
+> This command uses *sudo* to allow the user to make changes to the system. *Pacman* is the used to invoke the package manager, which we will be using to install the doctl package already included in the arch package repositories.

 The following will show up on your terminal: